maxjchung/cardsy/README.md

 Current Release Notes
 --------------------------

-Your cards are saved automatically in your browser.
+Your cards are now saved automatically in your browser.
 Clearing your cache will delete your cards.

 Release History